A plain language summary of the Accessible Transportation Planning and Reporting Regulations

 ASL version of What does the ATPRR say?

-Here are some things the ATPRR tell transportation service providers:
+Here are some things the ATPRR tell transportation service providers (TSP):

-- When TSPs have to publish their accessibility plans and progress reports;
+- When they have to publish their accessibility plans and progress reports;

-- What needs to be in a TSP’s accessibility plan, feedback process and progress report;
+- What needs to be in a TSP’s accessibility plan, feedback process and in their progress report;

-- How the accessibility plans, the descriptions of feedback processes, and the progress reports need to be published.
+- How the accessibility plans, the description of feedback process, and the progress reports need to be published.
 This includes requirements for alternate formats; and,

 What is an Accessibility Plan?